preaction/preaction.me/draft/2017/12/10/start-a-new-yancy-app/index.markdown

 Postgres, a collection is a table, and an item is a row in that table.

 Yancy uses a JSON schema to describe each item in a collection.
-For our `blog` collection, we have four fields:
+For our `blog` collection, we have five fields:

 1. `id` which is an auto-generated integer and should be read-only
 2. `title` which is a free-form string which is required
+3. `created` which is an ISO8601 date/time string, auto-generated
-3. `markdown` which is a required Markdown-formatted string
+4. `markdown` which is a required Markdown-formatted string
-4. `html`, a string which holds the rendered Markdown and is also required
+5. `html`, a string which holds the rendered Markdown and is also required

 Here's our configured Yancy `blog` collection: